tytydraco/yessleep/out/Twas_The_Christmas_Of_85.md

 Not like it would understand me, though.

-Anyway, the creature was eventually taken away to a research facility just outside of town in order to conduct testing on it.

 The authorities later thanked me for being brave.

+Anyway, the creature was eventually taken away to some research facility located just outside of town in order to conduct testing on it.

-Anyway, I work at the research facility where the creature has been for 37 years...
+That was 37 years ago and now, I work for the research facility where the creature is being kept.

-Last week it escaped and now, I fear for my life...
+Last week though, the creature escaped and now, I'm in fear for my life...